-1. … have great potential.
+1. Have great potential.

-2. … do good business.
+2. Do good business.

 Emotionally intelligent people listen, digest and understand every situation before reacting.
-They process information to deliver the most effective, valuable advice, and they make an emotional connection to every decision they make, considering how it will impact anyone involved.
+They process information to deliver the most effective, valuable advice, and they develop an emotional connection to every decision they make, considering how it will impact anyone involved.
 Emotionally intelligent people will do anything to make the client happy, and in today’s world of word-of-mouth referrals, a bad experience can spread quickly in a network.
 Exceptional customer service will not only retain existing clients but will turn first-time clients into repeats.

-3. … attract other good hires.
+3. Attract other good hires.

 People who have high emotional intelligence are typically invested in their careers and want to be great.
 They are curious and want to continue educating themselves on the industry or their role.
-People who want to be successful in their careers will associate themselves with those who are doing well; therefore, people with EI will be a magnet for those who want to follow a similar career progression.
+People who want to be successful in their careers will associate themselves with those who are doing well; therefore, people with emotional intelligence will be a magnet for those who want to follow a similar career progression.
 This will create a more robust pipeline of future leaders because top talent typically associates with like-minded people.

-4. … defuse situations.
+4. Defuse situations.

 People with emotional intelligence are self-aware.
 They know exactly what pushes their buttons and what frustrates others.
 They are able to stop themselves from overreacting and can also empathize with others to defuse any irritations they may have.
 Whether it’s with an irate customer or co-worker, having defusers on any team helps resolve issues efficiently.